eclipse/mita/website/site/content/platforms/cgw.md

 ---|---------------------------------|------------
    | `range: BMA280_Range`           | The range of acceleration we want to measure.
 Default: `2G`
    | `bandwidth: BMA280_Bandwidth`   | The low-pass filter bandwidth used by the BMA.
 Default: `500Hz`
-   | `any_motion_threshold: uint32`  | The threshold of acceleration that has to be crossed before an any motion event is triggered.
-Default: `20`
-   | `no_motion_threshold: uint32`   | The threshold of acceleration that must not be exceeded for a no motion event to be triggered.
-Default: `20`

 #### Modalities
    | Name                            | Description